robertthiesmeier/cross_site_imputation/README.md

 ## :high_brightness: Extension: Empirical heterogenity between study sites
 When multiple studies are used to fit the prediction model, it is often desirable to account for the statistical (i.e., empirical) heterogenity between the study sites.
 To account for these differences in the final imputation model, we can fit a meta-regression model with random effects combining the regression coefficients from multiple studies.
 The example below illustrates this approach.
 First, as shown above, the imputation must be fit at all sites with complete data on the systematically missing confounder.

+> [!TIP]
+> In the following section, we walk you through the code.
+For smooth implemntation, refer to the do.file and run everything in one go to avoid any error messages.

 ```ruby

 *** fit imputation model in all studies with available data ***